Mumbai Indians

 In the 2017 edition of the league, MI beat Rising Pune Supergiants (RPSG) in the final by a narrow one-run margin.
 In 2019, MI beat CSK in the final again by a solitary run and became the most successful franchise.

-In the 2020 IPL edition, they broke the chain of winning in odd years and clinched the title for the fifth time by defeating Delhi Capitals (DC) by five wickets in Dubai.
-With this victory, they became only the second team after CSK to successfully defend an IPL title.
+In the 2020 IPL edition, they broke the streak of winning in odd years and clinched the title for the fifth time, defeating Delhi Capitals (DC) by five wickets in Dubai.
+With this victory, they became only the second team, after CSK, to successfully defend an IPL title.

 With Rohit struggling to produce results with both bat and captaincy, Pandya succeeded him as the next skipper, which went on to become one of the most debatable decisions in the history of the IPL.

-Following a disappointing season where MI finished last, the franchise made a major coaching change, bringing Mahela Jayawardene back as head coach for the 2025 season, hoping to rebuild their squad and regain dominance.
+Following a disappointing season in which MI finished last, the franchise made a major coaching change, bringing Mahela Jayawardene back as head coach, hoping to rebuild its squad and regain dominance.